 It should be noted that the policies listed herein reflect those adopted by the Nassau County Board of County Commissioners.
 Other financial policies adopted by the Clerk of Circuit Court in his capacity as Chief Financial Officer for the Board, but do not require Board approval, do not appear here, nor financial polices adopted by other Constitutional Officers.

-Section I Nassau County, Florida Operating Budget Policies Financial Policies
+Nassau County, Florida Board of County Commissioners Financial Policies Section I - Operating Budget Policies